Salvia Guaranitica: Growing Blue Anise Sage Right

-Salvia guaranitica is an attractive perennial that bears cobalt blue flowers.
+Salvia guaranitica black and blue is an attractive perennial that bears cobalt blue flowers and either light green or black calyces.
 Also known as “Black and Blue” Salvia, the cultivar belongs to the Salvia genus of evergreen shrubs.
-Native to southern South America, especially Brazil, the plant forms a 6′ foot tall bush and is grown as an annual.
+Native to southern South America, especially Brazil, the plant height is 6′ feet tall and is grown as an annual.

-Brazilian sage is a drought tolerant perennial as it has moisture-conserving rhizomes.
-It’s a tall shrub with a running root stock that forms wide clumps of stems with ovate dark green leaves and 1-2″ long dark blue flowers.
-They bloom open in late summer and autumn.
-The plants are sun lovers and can grow up to 5′ feet tall.
+Brazilian sage is a drought-tolerant perennial as it has moisture-conserving rhizomes.
+It’s a tall shrub with an anise scent, dark stems, and a running root stock that forms wide clumps of stems.
+The stems are covered with ovate dark green leaves and 1-2″ long dark blue flowers that sit atop either yellow green calyces or black calyces.
+Each green calyx blooms deep blue flowers in mid summer through autumn.
+The Argentina skies plants are sun lovers.
+The plant height is up to 5′ feet tall.

 Black and Blue Salvia Care

 Blue anise sage is definitely a low to no-maintenance plant when it’s planted in the right conditions.
 Here’s what it needs to thrive.

 Light & Temperature

 Anise-scented sage requires full sun to partial shade to grow well.
 Plant your Argentina skies in well-lit spot (some light shade is ok), preferably south-facing or west-facing.
 Avoid a north facing spots, or planting in too much shade if possible.
 It’s a winter hardy plant that grows well in USDA Zone 8-10 and can tolerate heat, even in full sun conditions.